Omustardo/gome/readme.md

  or they may be more difficult to work with.
 This depends on your use case; if you only care about rotating and displaying a model then it shouldn't matter.
 You just apply an initial rotation when you load the model and go from there.
-On the other hand, if you want to have a spaceship that shoots forward, it's confusing if the model is loaded in an orientation where the front of the ship isn't towards the positive X axis.
+On the other hand, if you want to have a spaceship that shoots forward, it's confusing if the model is loaded in an orientation where the front of the ship isn't towards the negative Z axis.

 ### Gotcha's
  * The scale of models in the game is up to the user to set via entity.Entity's Scale field.
 Note that leaving it empty